 chocolate, 8, 15-17, 22-23, 25, 27, 33, 36, 39, 42, 44, 47, 48, 56, 58, 69, 73

-I thought it would help people easily find a chocolate recipe.
-But with so many locators, the reader would get tired out!
+I thought it would help people easily find a chocolate recipe, but with so many locators, the reader would get tired!

-A term should probably only have 10 locators or less to be helpful for a reader.
+A term should probably only have 7 or fewer locators to be helpful for a reader.
 This is usually done by breaking up a term into more specific ideas.
 I could have made the entry look more like this:

 in brownies 25, 33, 36, 47